hslarson/Zoom-Muted-Light/README.md

 - Takes frequent screenshots
 - Measures the scale of the Zoom icons
 - Scans for the Zoom "Muted/Unmuted" images in each screenshot using OpenCV
-- Sends the data to the Ardino if an icon is found
+- Sends the data to the Arduino if an icon is found
-- Ardino displays lights according to the data it receives
+- Arduino displays lights according to the data it receives
 - Arduino stores the last value of the mute button

 #### Current Limitations
-- Icon must be mostly visible to resister
+- Icon must be mostly visible to register
 - Not very efficient
-- Lots on dependencies
+- Lots of dependencies